dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/30_Fields.md

 - Irreducible $\implies$ separable.
 - The minimal polynomial of an algebraic element is always irreducible.
+- Every irreducible polynomial over a perfect field is separable.
 - Every finite extension of a perfect field is separable.
 :::